 The behaviours evaluation matrix in the work based learning guide specifies the assessment criteria that should be used when completing the behaviours evaluation log.
-The outcome from the final evaluation at gateway 2 will be reviewed during the vocational competence discussion and will contribute to grading of the apprenticeship award.
+The outcome from the final evaluation at gateway 2 will be reviewed a grading of the apprenticeship award, under the terms of the Open Government Licence.
+Visit www.nationalarchives.gov.uk/doc/opengovernment-licence